School

 3. Use Your Undergrad Major to Your Advantage

 It’s important to find a major you’re interested in while you’re an undergraduate.
 This will help you build your strengths and prepare for the rigorous curriculum of medical school.
-You don’t need to be a science major to apply to medical school, but it will better prepare you for success in school and your career.
-For example, Rachel Tobin Yale grad has a BS in Ecology and Evolutionary Biology, as well as experience in fields such as physics and chemistry.
-A solid foundation in scientific education is very helpful.
+You don’t need to be a science major to apply to medical school, but having a solid scientific foundation will better prepare you for success in both school and your future career.

 4. Form a Study Group